Viatick-co/BuzzVoxPrivacyPolicy/POLICY_CH.md

 ##### Microphone permission

 Used for accessing and recording microphone audio from the User's device.

+##### Bluetooth permission

+Used for accessing the locks at the bicycle stands and to receive surprises that can be redeemed or used at participating outlets.

 ### Detailed information on the processing of Personal Data